Nathan-Mullenax/metropolis/README.md

 F1 - help
 ```

-Here's what it looks like on a really big console:
+Here's what running everything in the 'petri' folder simultaneously looks like on a really big console:
 ![Metropolis screenshot](petri-star.png)